 Democratization of healthcare—the Syncx mission

-Democratization is the driving force behind what we do and the bedrock of our mission: creating an inclusive platform where small, women-owned, and minority-owned businesses can find equal access to a free market.
+Democratization is the driving force behind what we do and the bedrock of our mission: creating an inclusive platform for small, women-owned, and minority-owned businesses.
 We bring agencies, physicians, health systems, and in-house recruiters together to easily and intuitively manage every aspect of the locums staffing process.

 To us, this mission is more important than ever.
 Those in the locums industry have witnessed an accelerating shift toward further consolidation among the top 5 companies.
 Ten years ago, 62% of locum tenens staffing funneled through them.
 Today, it’s 70%, according to a recent Staffing Industry Analysts report.